Blog

-Is a tummy tuck, or abdominoplasty, the right surgery for you?
+Is a tummy tuck, or abdominoplasty in Houston, the right surgery for you?
 A tummy tuck can help plenty of people get a smoother, flatter stomach area.
 But it’s not always the best option.
 Some people are better off postponing the surgery while others might need to consider other options.
 Here’s a quick look at who’s not a candidate for abdominoplasty and what you can do if the procedure isn’t quite right for you.

 You’re Planning on Having More Children